 They root so easily you could just prop straight in to the size of pot you'd want them in when big, but that needs a tonne more cuttings to cover the soil.
 I find the new growth can be unpredictable sometimes, so if I get a lot of green or almost solid green, I just keep trimming and replanting the desirable stems till I get a pot full of frothy pink and variegated gorgeousness!

 LTLC Rating (Love That Leaf Care Rating)

-We give the Callisia repens 'Pink Bubbles' a 3 out of 5.
-So easy care she almost deserves a 2, but only if given the right conditions, so we bumped her up a level.
-She does need that regular prune to stop her getting leggy or reverting to green, but given plenty of light, a regular haircut, and light watering, she'll grow like mad for you - and she's crazy easy to propagate too.
+I give the Callisia repens 'Pink Bubbles' a 2 out of 5.
+(1 being the easiest, 5 being the hardest).
+So easy care she almost deserves a 1, but only if given the right conditions, so I bumped her up a level.
+She does need that regular prune to stop her getting leggy or reverting to green, but given plenty of light, a regular haircut, and soil kept lightly moist, she'll grow like mad for you - and she's crazy easy to propagate too.
 Win win!